zealdocs/zeal/README.md

 ## How to use

-After compiling/unzipping it you need to download docsets and put them in `$HOME/.local/share/zeal/docsets/` (Linux) or `C:\Users\[your username]\AppData\Local\zeal\docsets\` (Windows) -- after creating the directory first.
-Currently there are docsets available from Qt 5 and Python 2.7.3, generated using scripts from `gendoctests` directory, but for convenience can be downloaded from Dropbox:
+After installing/compiling it you need to download docsets.
+It can be done automatically by clicking 'Options', 'Docsets', 'Download...'.

+You can also put them manually in `$HOME/.local/share/zeal/docsets/` (Linux) or `C:\Users\[your username]\AppData\Local\zeal\docsets\` (Windows) -- after creating the directory first.
+Currently there are docsets available from Qt 5 and Python 2.7.3, generated using scripts from `gendoctests` directory.
+They can be also downloaded from Dropbox: (failover in case Google Drive URLs from `docsets.txt` stop working.)

  * [Qt5.tar.bz2](https://www.dropbox.com/s/xlisxarbg09220a/Qt5.tar.bz2) (55M)
  * [python-2.7.3-docs-html.tar.bz2](https://www.dropbox.com/s/fcng55tc48hnwe3/python-2.7.3-docs-html.tar.bz2) (4.3M)